 2018 – The 20 Year Gap

 This data physicalization is an art installation that represents the difference in disability-free life expectancy* and overall life expectancy for different areas in the UK, thereby highlighting the unequal health conditions in the country.
 Each area is represented by a hanging thread.
 On each thread a red bottle corresponds to disability-free life expectancy while the blue bottle represents overall life expectancy.
-The title of the artwork refers to the finding that in the UK there is gap […]
+The title of the artwork refers to the finding that in the UK there is gap of […]

 2018 – ON BRINK: Live Physicalization of the Bitcoin Blockchain

 ON BRINK is a physical data visualisation of the Bitcoin blockchain: Adapting the mining metaphor, it encodes data on blocks appended to the chain in real-time.
-It produces piles of soil that relate in size to the number of transactions within a block, and displays six of them at a time on a continuous conveyor system, thus reflecting the human attention span given to a transaction on the blockchain: A transaction counts as confirmed after five blocks have been appended to its containing […]
+It produces piles of soil that relate in size to the number of transactions within a block, and displays six of them at a time on a continuous conveyor system, thus reflecting the human attention span given to a transaction on the blockchain: A transaction counts as confirmed after five blocks have been appended to its containing block. […]